doctl kubernetes cluster create

 Default: false

---count Number of nodes in the default node pool (incompatible with –node-pool)
+--count The number of nodes in the default node pool (incompatible with –node-pool)

 Default: 3

---ha A boolean flag indicating whether the cluster will be configured with a highly-available control plane (default false).
-To enable the HA control plane, supply –ha(=true).
+--ha Creates the cluster with a highly-available control plane.
+Defaults to false.
+To enable the HA control plane, supply –ha=true.

 Default: false